 One spring, I transplanted a hydrangea.
 It was a last-minute decision, and the attempt involved my digging a hole in one dirt patch, then extracting the plant from another dirt patch in the fifteen minutes I had until my husband came home for dinner.
 One of my mistakes was trying to take the entire root system with the plant; the root ball was so large that it fell apart as I dragged it across the lawn, endangering the bush’s life.
-In trying to take everything, I learned that it’s safer for the plant and for the gardener to …
+In trying to take everything, I learned that it’s safer for the plant and for the gardener to take less. …

 Rebecca VanDoodewaard is an author, blogger, and mother.
 She is author of Uprooted: A Guide for Homesick Christians, and she blogs at TheChristianPundit.org.